top of page

 The role of blaschko lines in pigmented patterns

-In 1901, German dermatologist Alfred Blaschko described his self-titled lines as invisible stripes that trace how skin cells migrate and mature during embryonic development.
-Hyperpigmentation and other skin conditions can appear along these lines, creating unique patterns.
+In 1901, German dermatologist Alfred Blaschko described these lines as invisible pathways that trace how skin cells migrate and mature during embryonic development.
+Variations in skin tone or natural pigmentation can sometimes follow these developmental pathways, creating unique patterns on the skin's surface.

 Causes of melasma or hyperpigmentation